Does Your Partner Sabotage Your Efforts?

-Do you feel that your partner sabotages you when it comes to losing weight?
+Do you feel your partner sabotages you when it comes to achieving your goals?

 If so, have you ever had any of the following thoughts?

 “My partner keeps food in the house that I know I shouldn’t have but I can’t NOT eat it if I know it’s there.”

 “My partner doesn’t help with cooking or healthy food prep — therefore we can’t eat healthfully.”

 “My partner doesn’t want to eat what I’m making or the healthy food I’m eating.”